hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/solang.md

             </td>
             <td>
-                This simplifies the code, and makes it to use ExprContext for other purposes (for example variable scoping).
+                The LLD entry points are not safe to re-enter without destroying their state.
+Coincidentally this worked so far but will break apart for example when compiling multiple contracts in `RelocMode::PIC`.
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2023-11-16 12:23:05 +0000 UTC
+        Created At 2023-11-23 19:23:10 +0000 UTC
     </div>
 </div>